ZofiaSzczepaniak/HyperLogLog/README.md

 ## Instructions
 First to use the program, one must install the Scala compiler.
 To do so, enter the site and follow the given steps: https://docs.scala-lang.org/getting-started/index.html

-Then to start the program one must type following commands in a terminal:
+Then to start the program one must type the following commands in a terminal:
 ```
 scalac HyperLogLog.scala
-scala HyperLogLog <text filename>
+scala DistinctWords <text filename>
 ```